franke-hub/SDL/README.md

 It's used for local machine to machine copying.

 #### Implementation notes-
+The trunk branch is relatively well tested, but the maint branch is more up to date.
+The maint branch is occasionally used for distribution testing, checking that required files are present.

 This distribution is kept locally in /home/data/home/.
 In addition to this public distribution, the /home/data/. directory contains information shared between multiple machines.